30 Powerful Elements of Drama

-The elements of drama began with Greek philosopher Aristotle who stated in The Poetics (c.335 BC) each dramatic performance (tragedy) must contain the six key elements of plot, character, thought (theme), diction (language), melody (music-dance, song, rhythm) and spectacle.
+The elements of drama began with Greek philosopher Aristotle, who stated in The Poetics, written circa 335 BCE, that each dramatic performance must contain the six key elements of plot, character, thought, otherwise known as theme, diction, today referred to as language, melody, or music-dance, song, or rhythm, plus spectacle.
 This is history’s first surviving example of dramatic theory.

 In contemporary drama education, there is no prescribed or definitive list of the elements of drama.
-Below is a list of 30 of the most common elements of drama with my own descriptors, gained from over 30 years of teaching practice in drama education.
-Where similar terms mean the same (such as focus and emphasis), I have included both terms.
-I trust this post may prove useful for both drama/theatre teachers and their students, alike.
-Enjoy! – Justin Cash
+Below is a list of 37 of the most common elements of drama with descriptors gained from 35 years of teaching practice in drama education.
+I have also included a free downloadable infographic for students to keep on file or teachers to print and place on the classroom wall.

 1. Action